juanpallotta/LPP/README.md

 * `Laser_Frec_2`: Double data type with the laser 2 repetition rate (in Hz).

 ## NetCDF's File Produced for Data Level 1

-All the variables generated in module `lidarAnalysis_PDL1` are stored in a subgroup called `L1_Data`.
+All the variables generated in module `lidarAnalysis_PDL1` are stored in a subgroup called `L1_Data`, and the information from data level 0 is mantained in the root of the NetCDF file.

 ### Dimensions